South Africa – how do we become a BRIC?

-The overall generalisation is made from the study that South Africa does not ‘measure up’ in terms of economic size, but fits the middle patterns of Gross Domestic Product (GDP) growth in recent years where the perceived concept of the BRICs dynamic GDP growth is biased due to the spectacular growth of China and India.
-South Africa also does not ‘measure up’ in terms of trade levels and its performance has been below that of the other members.
+In a recent tralac Trade Brief, Sandrey (2011) examined how South Africa measured against some of the general criteria associated with the economic performance of the so-called ‘BRIC’ countries (Brazil, Russia, India and China).
+The overall generalisation made is that South Africa does not ‘measure up’ in terms of economic size, but fits the middle patterns of Gross Domestic Product (GDP) growth in recent years, recognizing that the perceived concept of the BRICs’ dynamic GDP growth is biased due to the spectacular growth of China and India.
+South Africa also does not ‘measure up’ in terms of trade levels and performance.

-The objective for this paper is to assess what South Africa may need to do to genuinely claim membership of this exalted club.
+The objective for this paper is to assess what South Africa may need to do in order to genuinely claim membership of this exalted ‘BRICs’ club.
 To do this we use the Global Trade Analysis Project (GTAP) database and associated computer model to illustrate the importance of increased Total Factor Productivity (TFP) in the South African economy and the impact it has upon both GDP growth rates and trade performance until 2020 from a base year of 2007.
-We do this by treating TFP as exogenous (i.e. adjusted from outside the model) and re-running simulations to ascertain the impacts upon both growth rates and trade performance.

 Readers are encouraged to quote and reproduce this material for educational, non-profit purposes, provided the source is acknowledged.
 All views and opinions expressed remain solely those of the authors and do not purport to reflect the views of tralac.

 * A user account is required to download these files.
 Registration to the tralac website is free of charge and for monitoring purposes only.